-In addition, the Guarantee Fund is governed by Executive Order no. 820 of 3 July 2015 on the Guarantee Fund's coverage of depositors and investors and Amending Executive Order no. 518 of 17 May 2018.

-The Act on a Depositor and Investor Guarantee Scheme was put into force for the Faroe Islands by Order no. 1584 of 19 December 2017 and for Greenland at 1 January 2020 by Order no. 1326 of 6 December 2019.
+In addition, the Deposit Guarantee Fund is governed by Executive Order no. 820 of 3 July 2015 on the Deposit Guarantee Fund's coverage of depositors and investors and Amending Executive Order no. 518 of 17 May 2018.
+The Act on a Depositor and Investor Guarantee Scheme has been put into force for the Faroe Islands by Order no. 1584 of 19 December 2017 and for Greenland at 1 January 2020 by Order no. 1326 of 6 December 2019.

-Results in 2019
+Results in 2020

-The Resolution Fund generated a surplus of DKK 725 million in 2019 (2018: DKK 617 million).
-The surplus was mainly attributable to payment of contributions to the Resolution Fund of DKK 724 million.
+The Resolution Fund generated a surplus of DKK 931 million in 2020 (2019: DKK 725 million).
+The surplus was mainly attributable to payment of contributions to the Resolution Fund of DKK 941 million.

-In 2019, the Resolution Fund's administrative expenses amounted to DKK 14 million, offset by corresponding income allotted through the Finance and Appropriation Act.
+In 2020, the Resolution Fund's administrative expenses amounted to DKK 19 million, offset by corresponding income allotted through the Finance and Appropriation Act.
 The administrative tasks relate to, among other things, legal work, work involved in preparing resolution plans, participating in resolution colleges for cross-border SIFIs and building up of the Resolution Fund.

-Including the contribution collected for 2019 of DKK 724 million, a total of DKK 3.1 billion has been collected.
-In 2019, banks contributed DKK 478 million, mortgage credit institutions contributed DKK 246 million and investment companies contributed DKK 74 thousand.
-Of the total contribution, DKK 723 million was related to ratio-based collection of contributions from the 34 largest institutions.
-The remaining part of DKK 1 million was paid by the remaining 54 institutions.
+Including the contribution collected for 2020 of DKK 941 million, a total of DKK 4.1 billion has been collected since the inception.
+In 2020, banks contributed DKK 714 million, mortgage credit institutions contributed DKK 227 million and investment companies contributed DKK 63 thousand.
+Of the total contribution, DKK 940 million was related to ratio-based collection of contributions from the 34 largest institutions.
+The remaining part of approximately DKK 1 million was paid by the remaining 51 institutions.